Politics of Loudi

 The Politics of Loudi in Hunan province in the People's Republic of China is structured in a dual party-government system like all other governing institutions in mainland China.

-The Mayor of Loudi is the highest-ranking official in the People's Government of Loudi or Loudi Municipal Government.
-However, in the city's dual party-government governing system, the Mayor has less power than the Communist Party of Loudi Municipal Committee Secretary, colloquially termed the "CPC Party Chief of Loudi" or "Communist Party Secretary of Loudi".
+The mayor of Loudi is the highest-ranking official in the People's Government of Loudi or Loudi Municipal Government.
+However, in the city's dual party-government governing system, the Mayor has less power than the municipal Chinese Communist Party Committee Secretary, colloquially termed the "CCP Party Chief of Loudi" or "Communist Party Secretary of Loudi".